tmoerkerken/yml-resume/README.md

 # YML-Resume
 YML-Resume allows you to quickly and programmatically create beautiful resumes from structured YAML files.
-The package is in a very early stage.
+The package is in a very early development stage.

 ## Setting up
 Make sure that `python` and `poetry` are installed on your system.